seyf97/flask-mongodb/README.md

-Basic REST API which uses flask and mongodb under the hood
+A Blog REST API which uses flask and mongodb under the hood

 TODO:
 - [X] Add routes for creating, updating and deleting posts